- Search The Registry

 Founded by Black politician P. B. S. Pinchback.
-The paper's motto was “Republican at all times, and under all circumstances”.
-It was one of the few 19th-century Black newspapers that sought both black and white readers.
+The paper's motto was “Republican at all times and under all circumstances.”
+It was among the few 19th-century Black newspapers seeking black and white readers.
 William G. Brown (1832–1883) was the paper’s first editor.
 He was born in New Jersey and raised in Jamaica and was of mixed ethnicity.
 He resigned as editor in 1872 to become the Louisiana state superintendent of education and was succeeded at the paper by Henry A. Corbin, who had attended college in Ohio.

-Corbin died in the yellow fever epidemic of 1878 and was succeeded by George Thompson Ruby, a free-born Black who worked in New England and Haiti as a correspondent for Boston abolitionist James Redpath’s Pine and Palm.
-Ruby had settled in Union-occupied Louisiana in 1864 but was driven out two years later after trying to establish an integrated school.
+Corbin died in the yellow fever epidemic of 1878.
+He was succeeded by George Thompson Ruby, a free-born Black who worked in New England and Haiti as a correspondent for Boston abolitionist James Redpath’s Pine and Palm.
+Ruby had settled in Union-occupied Louisiana in 1864 but was driven out two years after trying to establish an integrated school.

-Before returning to the state in 1874 to edit The Louisianian, he published the Standard in Galveston, Texas and served one term in the Texas state senate.
+Before returning to the state in 1874 to edit The Louisianian, he published the Standard in Galveston, Texas, and served one term in the Texas state senate.
 In 1878, Pinchback became editor-in-chief but delegated most of the work of producing the paper to graduate students from Straight University.
 The education of Blacks was a major subject of reporting in The Louisianian.
-The paper reported at length on Straight University and took an interest in other Black schools such as Howard University in Washington, D.C.
-It also encouraged desegregation of school systems throughout the United States.
+The paper focused on Straight University and was interested in other Black schools, such as Howard University in Washington, D.C.
+It also encouraged the desegregation of school systems throughout the United States.